seanox/seanox-ai-nlp/seanox_ai_nlp/synthetics/README.md

     60   65     term         orbit
 ```

+> [!NOTE]
+> The entity highlighting in this script uses ANSI escape codes to render
+> colored text in the terminal.
+While this works well on most Unix-based systems
+> (e.g. macOS, Linux) and modern terminal emulators, it may not display
+> correctly on all platforms.

 # Benchmark

 The benchmark tests were conducted on a system running Windows 11 with an Intel